-1. Compute the original and processed TI2 feature streams, TI10 feature streams, and Ymean feature streams in section 2.1.
+- 1. Compute the original and processed TI2 feature streams, TI10 feature streams, and Ymean feature streams in section 2.1.
 When operating in-service, transmit the original features to the processed video location.
-At most, single precision will be required (i.e., 4-byte floating point), and further bandwidth savings can be obtained through quantization (e.g., 16 bits per value).

-2. For each original and processed feature stream pair, compute the correlation function S(d) according to section 2.3 and record whether that feature is valid or invalid, and if invalid whether that feature is still (e.g., motionless).

-3. If one or more features are valid, average those valid correlation functions together.
+At most, single precision will be required (i.e., 4-byte floating point), and further bandwidth savings can be obtained through quantization (e.g., 16 bits per value). - 2.
+For each original and processed feature stream pair, compute the correlation function S(d) according to section 2.3 and record whether that feature is valid or invalid, and if invalid whether that feature is still (e.g., motionless). - 3.
+If one or more features are valid, average those valid correlation functions together.
 For progressive video sequences, find the delay offset $S{min}$ that minimizes the averaged correlation function.
-For interlaced video sequences, restrict the search to field one delays or field two delays, and then find the delay offset $S{min}$ that minimizes the averaged correlation function.
+For interlaced video sequences, this algorithm may be run with either field or frame accuracy.
+For frame accurate delay, restrict the search to either field one delays or field two delays; for field accurate delay, include both field one and field two delays in the search.
+Find the delay offset $S{min}$ that minimizes the averaged correlation function.

 Note: This algorithm cannot be used to determine with 100% reliability whether field one of the processed video sequence best aligns to field one or field two of the original sequence (i.e., indicative of interlaced reframing by the video system under test - see section 3.1.2 of [3]).
 We have found that such a determination is approximately 90% accurate.
 Thus, to detect reframing we recommend the use of some other, external algorithm such as the one that will be described in section 3.
+Field accurate delays from this temporal registration algorithm provide rough estimates, suitable when subsequent steps will improve those estimates.